dlgunn/new-portfolio/README.md

 ## My Portfolio
-A portfolio/blog made with Next.js, tailwind, and DaisyUI
+A portfolio/blog made with Next.js, Tailwind, and DaisyUI